Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Timberwolves

-Michael Porter Jr. and his Denver Nuggets teammates face the Minnesota Timberwolves in the 2023 NBA Playoffs, at 9:30 PM ET on Sunday.
+Michael Porter Jr. will hope to make a difference for the Denver Nuggets at 9:00 PM on Tuesday versus the Minnesota Timberwolves in the 2023 NBA Playoffs.

-We're going to look at Porter's prop bets, using stats and trends to help you make good picks.
+With prop bets available for Porter, let's look at some stats and trends to help you find good wagers.

 Michael Porter Jr. Prop Bets vs. the Timberwolves